MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

     The first time you use this capability, you need to sign in.

-1. If you haven't installed the Power BI app yet, you'll be given the opportinity to add it.
+1. If you haven't installed the Power BI app yet, you'll be given the opportunity to add it.

     :::image type="content" source="media/service-microsoft-teams-app/power-bi-search-teams-apps.png" alt-text="Search for the Power BI app in Teams":::